 She got to know about a European enterprise that taught locals how to bake bread.
 One of the leaders was Giuseppe Lippolis, an Italian who lived in Belgium.
 He had a big desire to help young Rwandans — specially street children and the disabled — by creating job opportunities.
 Bella had the same dream, so in 2008 she left the world of banking and began working with Giuseppe.
 He remains her main partner today.

 She set up her first baking project at Mitobo at the base of Mt Sabyinyo, followed by nearby Kinigi.
-Because this was a tourism area, it made sense to add accommodation (a Mitobo hut is pictured above). in 2013 she opened a restaurant in the centre of Musanze.
-A couple of years later she heard of intriguing developments on Lake Burera…
+Because this was a tourism area, it made sense to add accommodation. in 2013 she opened a restaurant in the centre of Musanze.
+A couple of years later she heard of intriguing developments on Lake Burera …

 “The government was evacuating people from the islands to help them move closer to essential services like schools, churches and better health care.
 We felt it would be a great opportunity for us as investors, so we bought Cyuza Island with an ambition that we would add to the development of Rwanda,” Bella explains.
 In 2017 the island was ready for visitors.

 But her vision goes further.
 “I believe that the travel and hospitality industry is like a hospital; if one of us is healthy, they should help those who aren’t strong yet,” she concludes.